jckarter/clay/doc/language-reference.md

             printTo(stream, x);
     }

 Unlike `while` or `for`, `..for` is not a proper loop.
 It is unrolled; that is, the body is instantiated repeatedly for each value.
-The bound variable is locally rebound for each instantiation; thus, unlike a normal `for` loop's bindings, the binding's type may change for each instantiation.
+The bound variable is locally rebound for each instantiation; thus, unlike a normal `for` loop's bindings, the `..for` binding's type may change for each instantiation.

     // Example
     foo() {